peopledoc/vault-cli/README.md

 ## State

 The tool is currently in beta mode.
-It's missing docs, linting, and such.
+It's missing docs and other things.
 Be warned.

 ## License